good-data-institute/d4g-cohort-2024-hackathon/README.md

 In terms of tools, anything goes!
 We have found in hackathons that people take this in different directions because they have different skill sets.
 Some of you will have a business intelligence background and skills in dashboarding segmentation.
 Others will have come from more technical backgrounds and have skills in data engineering, modelling, cloud, etc. Use what makes the most sense to you and leverage your team's strengths!

-The main source of news/announcements and other updates throughout the Hackathon will be via the GDI Slack Channel titled `#hackathon_ersilia`.
+The main source of news/announcements and other updates throughout the Hackathon will be via the GDI Slack Channel titled [#hackathon_ersilia](https://gooddatainstitute.slack.com/archives/C06TSFXQA58).
 If you have any questions feel free to shoot them in this Slack channel or directly reach out to Berta, Shakeel or Vivek.

 This channel will be an open forum to bounce ideas around and ask questions (please don’t hold back!).

-## Teams
+## :busts_in_silhouette: Teams